j03m/j03mblog/js-exception-handling.md

+# Exception + Error handling in javascript

+The following will walk through the basics of exceptions and errors in javascript.
+Most of the article will go over the basics of structuring your code for errors in a sync/async world and go over some patterns and anti-patterns you should be aware of while writing js.

 ## I suppose the first thing you need to understand are basic problems with stack traces in js.

 Look at this scenario: